 Cuoco began her acting career at a young age, modeling and appearing in commercials.
 Her first TV role was in 1992's “Quicksand: No Escape” opposite Donald Sutherland.
 She landed her first feature film role at the age of 8 in “Virtuosity.”
 Her other film credits include “Picture Perfect,” “Can't Be Heaven” and “Lucky 13.”
 She also appeared on stage in community theater productions of “Fiddler on the Roof” and “Annie.”

 Cuoco is a gifted tennis player who also hikes, runs, rides horses, goes to the gym and spends time with her rescue dogs.
-She is involved in several charities, including EBMRF, the Humane Society, the Elisabeth Glaser Pediatric AIDS Foundation, Animal Avengers and PETA.
+She is involved in several charities, including EBMRF, Friends of Animals, the Humane Society, the Elisabeth Glaser Pediatric AIDS Foundation, Animal Avengers and PETA.

 Currently, Cuoco resides in Los Angeles.
 Her birth date is Nov.
 30.